sudo-self/python-cc-generator/README.md

 This script implements the Luhn algorithm (also called modulo 10 or mod 10)

-The Luhn algorithm starts by the end of the number, from the last right digit to the first left digit.
-Multiplying by 2 all digits of even rank.
-If the double of a digit is equal or superior to 10, replace it by the sum of its digits.

 MUST HAVE PYTHON INSTALLED FOR THIS TO WORK

 GRAB THE LATEST VERSION HERE